codice/saml-conformance/README.md

     DESCRIPTION
            Runs the SAML Conformance Tests which test the compliance of an IdP with the SAML Specifications.
-If a compliance issue is identified, a SAMLConformanceException will be thrown with an explanation of the error and a direct quote from the specification.
+If a compliance issue is identified, a SAMLComplianceException will be thrown with an explanation of the error and a direct quote from the specification.
+Tests will not run if the corresponding endpoints do not exist in the IdP's metadata.
 All of the parameters are optional and if they are not provided, the default values will use DDF's parameters.

     OPTIONS
            -i path